MahmouodMagdi/256-bit-Modular-Adder-Subtractor/README.md

 Hardware Implementation of a Pipelined Modular Adder/Subtractor which is used for Elliptic Curve Cryptography Scalar Multiplication "ECSM" Operations

 ### Modular addition/subtraction algorithm
+- Steps from 2 :7 represent the modular addition operatio and the steps 10 : 15 represent the modular subtraction
+- The SEL_OP selects which to perform: 0 --> for addition & 1 --> for subtraction

 ```
 Input: a, b ∈ [0, p − 1], p and SEL_OP
 Output: S = a ± b(modp)